Find Trade Colleges

 2% Freshmen Loans

 Roughly 2% of students at NMSU Carlsbad take out loans to pay for college.
-The average amount of student loans is $4,083 a year.
-The school reports a student loan default rate of 3.9% which is much lower than the average rate of 10.8%!
+The typical student loan amount is $4,083 a year.
+The student loan default rate of 3.9% means most graduates are not struggling to pay off their loans.

 Other New Mexico Trade Schools